Boris Policeband

-Boris Policeband (a.k.a.
-Policeband & a.k.a.
-Boris Pearlman a.k.a.
-Mark Perelman) was a no wave noise music performer who used dissonant violin, police radio transmissions, and voice.
+Boris Policeband (also known as Policeband or Boris Pearlman) was a no wave performer who used an electrified viola and police walkie-talkies to make music.
 Boris Pearlman was a classically trained violist from New York City.

-Life and work
+Career

-Boris Pearlman joined proto no wave band Jack Ruby in 1973 playing viola "electrified...by running it through an FM transmitter and a bunch police walkie-talkies that he strapped around his waist.".
-Randy Cohen was also in the group.
-George Scott III who later played with Lydia Lunch, James Chance and John Cale (among others) joined in 1975, they broke up in 1977.
+Boris Pearlman joined early no wave band Jack Ruby in 1973 playing viola "electrified...by running it through an FM transmitter and a bunch police walkie-talkies that he strapped around his waist."
+Randy Cohen was also in the group as well as George Scott III who later played with Lydia Lunch, James Chance and John Cale (among others).
+Jack Ruby broke up in 1977 with no studio releases.

 He became known as Boris Policeband after a live performance in 1976 during which he monitored, on headphones, police communications from a scanner and recited their chatter while he accompanied himself on electric violin.
 Boris was fascinated by cop culture and the often prosaic and sometimes poetic reality of law enforcement chatter.
-Over the years the cop-talk and violin-screech coalesced into discrete songs that at times recalls the dissonant violin playing of the Fluxus artist Henry Flynt.